zsu58/zsu58.github.io/_posts/programming/books/software_engineering_at_google/2025-03-30-sofware-google5.md

 ### Bias Is the Default
 * When engineers do not focus on users of different nationalities, ethnicities, races, genders, ages, socioeconomic statuses, abilities, and belief systems, even the most talented staff will inadvertently fail their users

+### Understanding the Need for Diversity
+* At Google, we believe that being an exceptional engineer requires that you also focus on bringing diverse perspectives into product design and implementation

 ### TL;DR